Mohammed-Benotmane/Jet-Coffee-Shop/README.md

 ## Description:

-This is the second app of my challenge (One week challenge), It's a Flutter Application of a CoffeeShop.
+JetCoffeeShop is the second app of my One week challenge, It's a Flutter Application of a CoffeeShop that displays available menus with details page of each beverage.

 ## ScreenShots: